stuerp/foo_midi/README.md

 v3.2.3.0, 2025-10-xx

+- New: *Gain* setting for Secret Sauce.
+It works the same a BASS MIDI.
+Positive values increase the volume, negative values decrese the volume.
+The valid range is -1.0 (Silence) to 2.0.
+Default is 0.0 (No gain).
+  - Beware that clipping may occur if you set the value too high.
 - Fixed: The preferences dialog accepts negative BASS MIDI gain values.
 The valid range is -1.0 (Silence) to 2.0.
 This already worked for JSON soundfont lists.
 - Improved: Soundfonts in a JSON soundfont list that not specify their own gain value will also use the gain value from the preferences.
 Soundfonts in a text soundfont list ignore this value since they have no way to override it.